-These hungry insects eat just about anything that comes across their path!
-Their diets consist primarily of insects but large mantises have been known to eat small animals like frogs, salamanders, and fish.
-Praying mantises are harmless to humans but do tend to eat each other if they're in close proximity.
+Mantises eat just about anything that comes across their path!
+Their diet consists primarily of insects but large mantises have been known to eat small animals like frogs, salamanders, and fish.
+Praying mantises are harmless to humans but do tend to eat each other if they are in close proximity.
 For this reason, shortly after hatching, young mantises head out to find their own territory.
-As a unique and somewhat horrifying aspect to the praying mantis's appetite, the female tends to consume the male after mating!
+As a unique and somewhat horrifying aspect of the praying mantis's appetite, the female tends to consume the male after mating!